DeAndre Hopkins

-DeAndre Rashaun Hopkins (born June 6, 1992), nicknamed "DHop" and "Nuk", is an American professional football wide receiver for the Baltimore Ravens of the National Football League (NFL).
+DeAndre Rashaun Hopkins (born June 6, 1992), nicknamed "DHop" and "Nuk", is an American football coach and former professional wide receiver who is the assistant wide receivers coach for the Georgia Tech Yellow Jackets.

 He played college football for the Clemson Tigers and was selected by the Houston Texans in the first round of the 2013 NFL draft.
-He has also played in the NFL for the Arizona Cardinals, Tennessee Titans, and Kansas City Chiefs.
+He has also played in the NFL for the Arizona Cardinals, Tennessee Titans, Kansas City Chiefs, and Baltimore Ravens.
 Hopkins is a five-time Pro Bowler and has been named to five All-Pro teams.

 Early life

 As an infant, Hopkins was given the nickname Nuk by his mother because he frequently chewed through NUK pacifiers.
 It is pronounced "nuke" (although the pacifier brand is pronounced "nook").

 Hopkins attended D. W. Daniel High School in Central, South Carolina, where he played football, basketball, and ran track and field for the Lions athletic teams.
 During his high school football career, Hopkins had 57 receptions for 1,266 yards and 18 touchdowns on offense and 28 interceptions and five touchdowns on defense.
 While on the basketball team, he played as a shooting guard and point guard, scoring 1,453 career points.
 His senior season, 2009–10, the Lions won their third South Carolina State Championship, and Hopkins was named the Independent Mail's player of the year.
 He was rated as the 12th best wide receiver in the nation and the State of South Carolina.
 He received various rankings by reputable sports organizations, ESPN ranked him the 29th best athlete.
 He earned an All-State first-team from the state and The Charlotte Observer.